xebro-gmbh/make-postgres/README.md

 - `postgres.install` – Called by `make install`; ensures environment variables are configured.

 All commands are listed in `make help` once the bundle is present in `docker/`.

+## License

+This make bundle is provided under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+Part of the [make-core](https://github.com/xebro-gmbh/make-core) system.

+Copyright (c) 2025 xebro GmbH